anton-rs/op-up/README.md

 ## Prerequisites

 - [Rust](https://www.rust-lang.org/tools/install)
-- TODO: complete list
+- TODO: write complete list

 ## Usage

 Clone this repository and run the following command.
 If all goes well, you should be able to continue with the setup in the terminal.

 ```
 cd cli && cargo run